Most user stories become museum pieces once work starts. Here's what changes when they stay alive.

 It also helps settle the weekly debate that eats time: "Is this worth investing in next quarter?"
 You don't have to guess.
 You can look at engagement and decide whether to improve, extend, or leave it alone.

-Feature flags keep “why” and “how we released it” in the same place.
-Feature flags are where “what did we ship?” turns into “what’s actually live?”—and those are rarely the same thing in a scaling org.
+Feature flags keep "why" and "how we released it" in the same place.
+Feature flags are where "what did we ship?" turns into "what's actually live?" – and those are rarely the same thing in a scaling org.

 In Atono, feature flags live directly on the story.
 That means when you're debugging an escalation, reviewing unexpected behavior, or deciding whether something is "broken" or "works as designed," you can see the rollout context right next to the requirements and decision trail.